codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 #### Topology view

-A hierachical visualization of the provisioned runtimes.
+A hierarchical visualization of the provisioned runtimes.
 The Topology view makes it easy to identify key information such as versions, health and sync status, for both the provisioned runtime and the clusters managed by it.
 Here is an example of the Topology view for runtimes.
   {% include
  image.html